SilGosker/SimpleSockets/README.md

 The `app.UseEasySockets();` adds the middleware that handles authentication and accepts (or declines) a client.
 If you want authentication based on the `HttpContext.User` property, make sure that you call this method **after** calling the `app.UseAuthentication()`; and `app.UseAuthorization();` methods.

 This on its own doesn't do a whole lot.
 Why?
-Because no behavior is configured.
-Every websocket request currently results in an `401 - Forbidden` status code.
+Because nothing is configured yet.
+Every websocket request will fail its handshake protocol.

 So lets create a behavior that allows us to connect to the server:
 ```C#